Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/identity-access-modes/workload-identity-mode.md

   provider: azure
   parameters:
     usePodIdentity: "false"         # set to true for pod identity access mode
-    clientID: "<client id of the Azure AD Application or user-assigned managed identity to use for workload identity>"
     keyvaultName: "kvname"
     cloudName: ""                   # [OPTIONAL for Azure] if not provided, azure environment will default to AzurePublicCloud
     objects:  |